PXG Black Ops 0311 Hybrid Review

 Can the PXG Black Ops 0311 hybrid be considered one of the best models on the market?
 Sam De’Ath puts it to the test to find out

-The PXG Black Ops 0311 hybrid is a great option for those wanting a hybrid to produce a high ball flight and do a great job in helping them escape tricky lies they may face on the course.
-The cleverly positioned CG and perimeter weighting makes this club extremely stable and forgiving while the looks will help it still appeal to the lower handicapper
+The PXG Black Ops 0311 hybrid is a great option for those wanting a club that produces a high ball flight and gets them out of tricky lies in the rough.
+The cleverly positioned CG and perimeter weighting makes this club extremely forgiving while the looks will have broad appeal.

 -